Your travel expert

 Target birds: Black-backed Antshrike, Venezuelan Flycatcher, Rufous-vented Chachalaca, Red-legged Tinamou, Coppery Emerald, Whooping Motmot, Keel-billed Toucan, Cocoa Woodcreeper, White-eyed Pygmy-Tyrant, Rufous-breasted Wren, Perija Yellow-breasted Brush-Finch, Rufous-chested Chat Tyrant, Crested Quetzal

-Long considered an inaccessible area, the heights of this isolated geographical massif are full of naturalist and ornithological surprises.
-Early morning departure to the high areas of the Perijá mountain range.
-We will explore in particular the vegetation of paramos and alto-andine forests.
+Long considered an inaccessible area, the heights of this isolated geographical massif are full of ornithological surprises.
+We’ll leave early to explore the high areas of the Perijá mountain range, particularly the paramo and high-Andean forests.
 The steepness of this part of the Andes (the northernmost) gives it a table-top-like character.
-Straddling Colombia and Venezuela, this massif, which reaches a height of 3,650 metres, is a very important orographic relief, especially in the eastern foothills.
+Straddling Colombia and Venezuela, this massif, which reaches a height of 3,650 meters, is a significant orographic relief, especially in the eastern foothills.
 This humid climate and the equally abrupt succession of vegetation generate a large number of habitats, which have allowed a rather particular but marked adaptation of the species.
-Many birds, common elsewhere, have a particular plumage here, as if they were on their way to speciation.
+Many birds, common elsewhere, have unique plumages here, and endemic subspecies will likely be split.

 Dinner and overnight at the same accommodation.